Graduate Nursing Student Handbook

 Supervisory Arrangements

-Master of Nursing students in Thesis based, Course based* programs and Doctor of Nursing students are assigned a supervisor upon acceptance into the program.
+Master of Nursing Thesis-based and Doctor of Nursing students are assigned a supervisor upon acceptance into the program.

 PhD students must identify a suitable supervisor prior to applying for admission to the program

-PhD students and MN Thesis based students require a Supervisory Committee.
+PhD and MN Thesis-based students require a Supervisory Committee.
 The committee normally will consist of a Supervisor and two additional faculty members.
 If there is a co-supervisor, two additional members are still required.

 DN students require a Supervisory Committee.
-The committee will normally consist of an assigned faculty supervisor, and at least two additional academic members from relevant faculties/institutions.
+The committee will normally consist of an assigned faculty supervisor, and at least two additional academic members from relevant faculties and institutions.
 The workplace mentor will be a non-voting member of the committee.

 Graduate students are expected to meet with their supervisor on a regular basis.

-Students are expected to take minutes at all meetings and will be forwarded to your supervisor and committee (and any other attendees) within 48 hours of the meeting, for their approval.
-The meeting minutes will be sent to nursgrad@ucalgary.ca within 5 days of the meeting, indicating whether or not they have been approved.
+Students are expected to take minutes at all meetings, to be forwarded to your supervisor and committee (and any other attendees) within 48 hours of the meeting for their approval.
+The meeting minutes should then be sent to nursgrad@ucalgary.ca within 5 days of the meeting, indicating whether or not they have been approved.

 Cancelled meetings should also be documented.

-Complete the 2 mandatory checklists within the first two months of working with your supervisor and submit them to your graduate program administrator.
+Complete the two mandatory checklists, Expectations and Intellectual Property, within the first two months of working with your supervisor and submit them to nursgrad@ucalgary.ca.

-Refer back to them regularly to stay on track and to maintain a healthy and productive student/supervisor relationship.
+Refer back to the documents regularly to stay on track and maintain a healthy and productive Student and Supervisor relationship.

 It is recommended that the documents be reviewed by the Student and Supervisor on a regular basis.

-The Faculty of Graduate Studies provides resources regarding the expectations of a graduate student and of a supervisor.
-Please review the Student/Supervisor expectations.
+The Faculty of Graduate Studies provides resources regarding the expectations of a graduate student and a supervisor.

 In rare circumstances, a change of supervisor may be required.